Traffic collision avoidance system: System components

 The TCAS interface with the pilots is provided by two displays: the traffic display and the RA display.
 These two displays can be implemented in a number of ways including displays that incorporate both displays into a single, physical unit.
 Regardless of the implementation, the information displayed is identical.
 The standards for both the traffic display and the RA display are defined in DO-185A.

 Operation

 The following section describes the TCAS operation based on TCAS II, since this is the version that has been adopted as an international standard (ACAS II) by ICAO and aviation authorities worldwide.

+FAA guidance notes that multiple ACAS II variants may be permitted in U.S. airspace, including TCAS II versions 6.04A Enhanced, 7.0, and 7.1, as well as ACAS Xa, and describes equipage constraints for certain operations such as RVSM airspace.

 Operation modes

 TCAS II can be currently operated in the following modes: